taehyoungjo/flickerfilter/README.md

-# Flicker Fixer
+# Flicker Filter

-Flicker Fixer is a Google Chrome extension that detects various photosensitive stimuli and classifies videos as either safe or harmful for viewers with epilepsy.
+Flicker Filter is a Google Chrome extension that detects various photosensitive stimuli and classifies videos as either safe or harmful for viewers with epilepsy.